ceegeeCode/GISA/README.md

 # GISA
 C code and more for the GISA algorithm.
-All related to paper
+All related to paper (please cite upon use of this code)

-"C.Grønbæk., T.Hamelryck, P.Røgen: "GISA: Using Gauss integrals to identify rare conformations in protein structures", TO APPEAR."
+Grønbæk C, Hamelryck T, Røgen P. 2020.
+GISA: using Gauss Integrals to identify rare conformations in protein structures.
+PeerJ 8:e9159 https://doi.org/10.7717/peerj.9159

 The repository contents are: